What does business casual even mean in 2019?

 Business casual is what employees want . . . but what exactly does that mean?

-“Business casual first came about as a no-cost perk that companies could offer their employees,” says Lorynn Divita, Ph.D., co-author of Fashion Forecasting and associate professor of apparel merchandising at Baylor University.
+“Business casual first came about as a no-cost perk that companies could offer their employees,” says Lorynn Divita, Ph.D., author of Fashion Forecasting and associate professor of apparel merchandising at Baylor University.
 “As it caught on among employers, clothing companies like Levi’s with its Dockers brand of khakis helped define the parameters of the original look of a chambray or polo shirt paired with a pair of khakis.”
 But that standard isn’t quite so defined today.

 “The fact that no one knows what business casual is means every industry has its own work wear rules,” says Stayce Wagner, career etiquette consultant with Spencer Crane Etiquette and author of Modern Business Etiquette for Young & Fabulous Professionals.